Tuesday, October 19, 2010

 Alice C. Linsley

-From the first appearance of humans about 3.6 million years ago, the Human has been a special creation of God, made in the Divine Image and therefore unique among creatures.
-I believe that Mankind is part of a fixed order of creation, meaning that He experiences change in form but not in essence.
-Further, the survival and technological development of humans has been superintended in a personal way by the Creator and that the Bible is a reliable account of a certain group of humans (Afro-Asiatics) from whom Jesus Christ, the Son of God, became Incarnate, according to an extraordinarily ancient expectation of Abraham's ancestors (Gen. 3:15).
+Kind suggests and essentialist worldview, that is a fixed order of creation.
+There may be change in form and condition, but not in the essence.
+Further, the survival and technological development of humans has been superintended in a personal way by the Creator and that the Bible is a reliable account of a certain group of humans from whom Jesus Christ became Incarnate, according to an extraordinarily ancient expectation of Abraham's Nilo-Saharan ancestors.
+This expectation was based on the promise they received concerning a woman of their ruler-priest caste (Gen. 3:15).

 Genesis asserts that the order of creation is fixed and unchanging.
 This assertion must be understood before it can be either accepted or rejected.
 By fixed order the Bible means that God has established the order of creation with flexible but fixed boundaries.
 This means that there is change within species but not evolution from one species to a totally different species.
 This is why humans produce only humans and if there is something wrong with the genetic code, the fetus usually aborts.
 Likewise, plants produce plants, animals produce animals and bacteria, while it can mutate, is still bacteria.